 Nearly 50 per cent of the global population do not currently have access to the internet, with billions of people lacking access to basic public services, such as healthcare and education.
 Estimates show that providing connectivity to rural parts of Africa, Latam and Asia may drive a 25 per cent increase in productivity and create 140 million jobs.
 However, traditional infrastructure in the form of fibre cabling and cellular towers is challenging as well as expensive to deploy in such areas.
-Yet, thanks to a new generation of low Earth orbiting (LEO) small satellites, internet beamed from space could soon offer a solution.
+Thanks to the changing nature of space economics, and a new generation of low Earth orbiting (LEO) small satellites, internet beamed from space could soon offer a solution.

 Use case 3: Adapting to climate change and dealing with natural disasters

 There is mounting urgency for governments to help societies more effectively adapt to climate change and natural disasters.
 Space offers a compelling platform to aid international efforts.
 Earth observation satellites capture granular surface and atmospheric data from across the world every 24 hours, which, when processed by computer vision and cognitive analytics, can drive a step-change in our understanding of causes and trends, and in turn improve our collective responses.